 - For Maximum vCPUs type 16 (which allows you to use up to 4 instances).

-- Choose all subnets.
+- Select all the subnets.

-- For Security groups, leave the selection as the default.
+- For Security groups, select the default.

 At this point, you have done the hard part!
 Continue to set up a job queue.